xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 FA gives the ability to segment the network into different planes.

 In the following example there are 3 groups of nodes:
-1.Nodes 0 and 9 participate to Algo0, Algo128 and Algo129
+1. Nodes 0 and 9 participate to Algo0, Algo128 and Algo129
-2.Nodes 1/2/3/4 participate to Algo0 and Algo128
+2. Nodes 1/2/3/4 participate to Algo0 and Algo128
-3.Nodes 5/6/7/8 participate to Algo0 and Algo129
+3. Nodes 5/6/7/8 participate to Algo0 and Algo129

 It provides a virtual segmentation of the network with 2 planes, one green and one red.
 Each node must advertise which FA it belongs to.